-At this stage, students find algebraic products by writing the terms in expanded form, and then give their final answer using exponent notation.
+We have included sections on algebraic products and quotients in this edition.
+At this stage, students find algebraic products by writing the terms in expanded form, and then give their final answer using index notation.
 Algebraic quotients are simplified by writing the numerator and denominator in expanded form, then cancelling any common factors.
-We hope that in this process, students will develop a sense that these processes can be made quicker using the exponent laws that they will encounter more formally in Chapter 6.
+We hope that in this process, students will develop a sense that these processes can be made quicker using the index laws that they will encounter more formally in Chapter 6.